Michaeluser/PKS_B-course/lectures/l3-network.md

 Significant fields in the IPv4 header:

 - **Version** -> This will be for v4, as opposed to v6, a 4 bit field= 0100.
+- **Header Length** -> Header Length as there can be options.
+Typical value 5 without options (32bit words ).
+- **Total Length** -> Size of entire IP packet including header.
+Can go up to 65535 bytes.
 - **Differentiated Services** -> Used for QoS: DiffServ – DS field or the older IntServ – ToS or Type of Service.
 - **Header Checksum** -> Detect corruption in the IPv4 header.
 - **Time to Live (TTL)** -> Layer 3 hop count.
 When it becomes zero the router will discard the packet.